Effect of Jitter on the Settling Time of Mesochronous Clock Retiming Circuits: Introduction

 \section{Introduction}

-Timing jitter in the incoming data degrades the bit error rate (BER) of receivers that recover clock from the data itself, and this effect has been studied \cite{CDR_razavi,jitter-ber}.
-However, the dependence of settling time of clock retiming circuits on the jitter in the incoming data has not been investigated before.
-This paper discusses the effect of timing jitter on the settling time of mesochronous clock retiming circuits.
+Timing jitter in the incoming data degrades the bit error rate (BER) of receivers that recover clock from the data itself, and this effect has been extensively studied (c.f.,~\cite{CDR_razavi,jitter-ber}).
+However, it has been recently observed in~\cite{naveen_iscas17} that, under certain conditions, timing jitter can also increase the settling time of clock retiming circuits.
+In this paper, we present a detailed analysis of the settling time of mesochronous clock retiming circuits in the presence of jitter.

 Mesochronous clock retiming circuits are required in repeaterless low swing on-chip interconnects to sample the data correctly at the receiver~\cite{Lee-jssc14,naveen_vlsi17}, and also in off-chip links that use a forwarded clock \cite{fwd_clock,fwd_clock2}.
 In mesochronous receivers, a clock running at the correct frequency is available at the receiver and only the correct phase needs to be recovered.
-Hence, such clock retiming circuits use delay lines \cite{naveen_vlsi17,Lee-jssc14} or phase interpolators \cite{phase_interpolator} to generate the required clock phase.
-Use of delay based retiming circuits is preferred over systems that use phase locked loops with a voltage controlled oscillator per channel \cite{dig_pi_jssc03} due to their better performance and lower complexity.
-Delay based retiming circuits are preferred even in systems where the clock frequency is known only nominally and not exactly.
+Hence, such clock retiming circuits use delay line~\cite{naveen_vlsi17,Lee-jssc14} or phase interpolators~\cite{phase_interpolator} to generate the required clock phase.
+Use of delay based retiming circuits is preferred over systems that use phase locked loops with a voltage controlled oscillator (VCO) per channel due to their better performance and lower complexity~\cite{dig_pi_jssc03}.
+Delay based retiming circuits are preferred even in systems where the clock frequency is known only nominally and not exactly~\cite{phase_interpolator}.
+Fast locking clock data recovery (CDR) circuits (also known as burst mode CDRs~\cite{oversampling-cdr}) offer very short settling times.
+These CDR circuits use gated VCOs~\cite{gvco-cdr}, oversampling~\cite{oversampling-cdr} or injection locking~\cite{burst-cdr-inj}.
+However, these CDR circuits have certain limitations.
+Gated VCOs have poor phase aligning and no input jitter rejection.
+Oversampling CDRs come with high complexity and power consumption.
+Injection locked CDRs have quantization phase error and high cycle to cycle jitter.
+Hence, for source synchronous on-chip and chip to chip links, delay based retiming circuits are preferred.
+Hsieh et al., in~\cite{cdr-review}, provide a detailed discussion and comparison of different CDR circuit architectures.